She Loves Biscotti

 Instructions

-• Place water, apples and dried figs in a large pot.
+• Place water, apples, dried figs and whole barley (if using) in a large pot.

 • Bring to boil.